fish2000/viron/README.md

     $_NO_DICE_IN_MY_CASE
     $IWontFlyEither

-Viron handles curly-braces and backslash escapes for dollar signs work as you have no doubt come to expect, e.g.:
+Viron handles curly-braces and backslash escapes for dollar signs, in the manner you have no doubt come to expect from many civilized syntactic programming traditions, e.g.:

     $I_BECOME_MY_CONTENT
     \$WHEREAS_I_REMAIN_UNAFFECTED